 Costs of car insurance in Russia will depend on your policy, level of coverage and driver profile.
 Basic government-mandated coverage works out at between $65-75 a year.

 Social security payments are obligatory for employees and self-employed workers in Russia.
-However, if you’re employed the burden rests on the employer to sort this out.
+However, if you’re working the burden rests on the employer to sort this out.
 Consequently, unless you are self-employed in Russia, you won’t need to worry about making arrangements.

 Social insurance payments in Russia go towards: